electronicsleep/MediaPi/README.md

 Web interface has visual representation of video size, commenting on videos and start stop control

-Can also play mp3 files
+Can also play mp3 files to make a Cheap digital video frame

-Cheap digital video frame
+Future ideas include collaborative movie editing and viewing

 ![Alt text](screenshot.jpg?raw=true "ScreenShot")